-In their second semester or the first semester of their second year, students enroll in Freshman Seminar II for one credit.
-In this course, using the ePortfolio under the guidance of a course facilitator, students assemble all materials required for the application to their major field of study.
+In their second semester or the first semester of their second year, students enroll in ePortfolio for one credit.
+In this course, students assemble all materials required for the application to their major field of study.
 See each major program of study for additional details regarding what materials need to be included in the ePortfolio for acceptance into that major program.